 - Councilors voted 4-0 to pursue other bids for the property, auto, inland marine and liability insurance for the city of Wilson and Wilson Public Works Authority.

-Page 2 of 2 - - A vote of 4-0 approved the eventual auction of city surplus items, including bricks, metal, glass blocks, a Dodge pickup, pickup bed cover and an older fire truck with no title.
+- A vote of 4-0 approved the eventual auction of city surplus items, including bricks, metal, glass blocks, a Dodge pickup, pickup bed cover and an older fire truck with no title.
 Councilors agreed it seemed the best option to leave the fire truck on the auction as is.
 Schaaf predicted the auction would be in October, during Fall Fest.